megaqbitx/megaqbitx/README.md

-*Software Developer and Finance Student.*
+*Software Developer and Business Student*

-🌎Complementing both worlds to come up with unique and innovative solutions.
+🌎Complementing both worlds to come up with unique and innovative solutions